MotusWTS/motus/inst/doc/upstream_api.md

       - batchID: integer;
       - deviceID: integer; motus device ID
       - monoBN: integer; corrected boot count for device (where available)
-      - tsBegin: double; unix timestamp (seconds since 1 Jan 1970 GMT) for start of raw data processed in this batch
+      - tsStart: double; unix timestamp (seconds since 1 Jan 1970 GMT) for start of raw data processed in this batch
       - tsEnd: double; unix timestamp for end of raw data processed in this batch
       - numHits: integer; count of detections on all antennas in this batch
       - ts: double; unix timestamp at which processing of this batch completed